Question: I feel an armor around me that keeps me from coming closer to people. I don’t know where it is coming from. How to have it melt away?

 To us those are nine months, but to the child it is eternity.
 He knows nothing of the calendar; he knows nothing of minutes, hours, days, months.
 He has lived an eternity in absolute safety and security, without any responsibility, and then suddenly he is thrown into a world unknown, where he is dependent for everything on others.
 It is natural that he will feel afraid.
 Everybody is bigger and more powerful, and he cannot live without the help of others.
 He knows he is dependent; he has lost his independence, his freedom.
 Small incidents may give him some taste of the reality he is going to face in the future.

 And, what kind of living can be out of fear?
-Once the armour is dropped you can live out of love, you can live in a mature way.
-The fully matured man has no fear, no defence; he is psychologically completely open and vulnerable.
+Once the armor is dropped you can live out of love, you can live in a mature way.
+The fully matured man has no fear, no defense; he is psychologically completely open and vulnerable.

 What kind of religion can there be when there is no sincerity, no authenticity?
 You cannot even give reasons for your beliefs, and still you go on clinging to them.
 Look closely and you will find fear behind them.
 A mature person should disconnect himself from anything that is connected with fear.
 That’s how maturity comes.